donaldobeso/pet-adoption-system-vb.net/README.md

 5. Configure Email Settings (Change it to your email) Update EmailHelper.vb with your SMTP credentials:

-vb   smtp.Credentials = New NetworkCredential("your-email@gmail.com", "your-app-password")
+smtp.Credentials = New NetworkCredential("your-email@gmail.com", "your-app-password")

 Build and Run